 The road ahead is not going to be a cakewalk, especially when Twitter has got a lot to improve and fight with.
 The departure of top executives continues; It’s Chief Operative Officer Anthony Noto is leaving on March 1, to join a finance startup as CEO.
 Unlike Facebook, the failure of attracting big-time advertisers who are capable of pouring millions of dollars on ad campaigns is another challenge Twitter is facing.

-But not all have lost of Twitter.
+But not all have lost for Twitter.
 The fourth quarter results bring a ray of hope and if Twitter continues with the modest growth and profit in the upcoming quarters, it won’t be tagged as sinking ship anymore.
 It may not become Facebook in terms of advertising revenue but it will surely become more valuable and respected platform, due to the demographics of its users, Facebook always wants to be seen as.